rub1e/Javascript-stopwatch/README.md

 # Javascript stopwatch

-This is a javascript stopwatch, based in part on [this Qunit tutorial] (https://github.com/docdis/learn-qunit).
+This is a javascript stopwatch, based in part on [this Qunit tutorial] (https://github.com/docdis/learn-qunit) but without any jquery.
 It has the following functions:

 * Start/continue
 * Stop/pause